MasuRii/CITUCourseScheduler/README.md

 - [Contributing](#contributing)
 - [License](#license)

----

 ## About The Project

 Navigating course enlistment and manually creating a feasible class schedule can be a time-consuming and frustrating experience for students.
-The CITU Course Builder aims to alleviate this by providing an intuitive, powerful, and responsive tool.
+The CITU Course Builder, now completed and stable, alleviates this by providing an intuitive, powerful, and responsive tool.
 Users can import their available courses, set various preferences and filters, and let the application generate optimal, conflict-free schedules.
 With local data persistence, students can pick up their planning where they left off.
-Recent enhancements include robust export functionalities for both course lists and timetable views.
+The application includes robust export functionalities for both course lists and timetable views.

----

 ## Key Features